Dr. Shirley's History Pages

 335 BC

-Aristotle returns to Athens and founds the Peripatetic (walking-about) School of Philosophy
+Aristotle returned to Athens and founded the Peripatetic (walking-about) School of Philosophy

 323 BC